 What if it rains on the day of my scheduled trip?

-Trips will be suspended in the event of rain or if the National Weather Service (NWS) issues a flash flood or thunderstorm warning or watch.
+Trips will be suspended for a minimum of 72 hours in the event of rain or if the National Weather Service (NWS) issues a flash flood or thunderstorm warning or watch.
 In the event that we are unable to accommodate you on another trip we will issue you a refund for your tickets.
 Please contact us or check the Facebook page the night before your tour date for any cancellation notices.

 How can I support this program and the Los Angeles River?